hluling/ph-dash/creating-interactive-dashboard-with-python.md

 ## Dataset
 To answer the research question, this lesson uses a free and open dataset from the Internet Archive's [Television Explorer](https://blog.archive.org/2016/12/20/new-research-tool-for-visualizing-two-million-hours-of-television-news/).
 This dataset tracks how much airtime of news coverage television stations include certain keywords at the resolution of 15 seconds.
 The keyword searches are based on the text of closed captioning.
 The tool that will be used to retrieve the data is the [2.0 TV API](https://blog.gdeltproject.org/gdelt-2-0-television-api-debuts/) made available by the Global Database of Events, Language and Tone (GDELT).

+## Why Dash in Python?
+Several alternative tools to create interacitve dashboards are well discussed in [this lesson on Shiny in R](https://programminghistorian.org/en/lessons/shiny-leaflet-newspaper-map-tutorial) [^1].

 ## Prepare for the Lesson